teasailor/aws-describer/README.md

 ### TODO
+* In case of big amount of data it's better to use API with Pageable response
 * Review and clean up business model and entities
 * Unit testing coverage
 * Integration test with AWS API mock